branchenergy/branchenergy.github.io/_posts/2022-02-10-terraforming-snowflake.md

 }
 ```

-In this case the contents of our YAML file–i.e. the prefix and table names–is:
+In this example the contents of our YAML file–i.e. the prefix and table names–is:

 ```yaml
 - first